HuairaNimrod/I-ride/README.md

 # I-ride
-This application was created to help students to find rides in places where this service is not available.
+I-ride is an application that was created with the intent to help students to find rides in places where there's no coverage of this service from other commercial apps.
+It was first designed for BYU-Idaho students to substitute the Facebook page created to cover this necessity and that expose students to scams.
 ---
 ## Getting Started
 Make sure you have node.js and VS Code installed on your machine. also, to run the app it's required AVD(Android Virtual Device),  iOS simulator(this option requires Xcode) or a cellphone with Expo Go installed.